-Sony RX100 versus Sony RX1R
+Sony RX100 vs RX1R

-The Sony Cyber-shot DSC-RX100 and the Sony Cyber-shot DSC-RX1R are two digital cameras that were revealed to the public, respectively, in June 2012 and June 2013.
+The Sony Cyber-shot DSC-RX100 and the Sony Cyber-shot DSC-RX1R are two digital cameras that were officially introduced, respectively, in June 2012 and June 2013.
 Both the RX100 and the RX1R are fixed lens compact cameras that are based on an one-inch (RX100) and a full frame (RX1R) sensor.
-The RX100 has a resolution of 20 megapixel, whereas the RX1R provides 24 MP.
+The RX100 has a resolution of 20 megapixels, whereas the RX1R provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R is notably larger (24 percent) than the Sony RX100.
 Moreover, the RX1R is substantially heavier (101 percent) than the RX100.
 In this context, it is worth noting that neither the RX100 nor the RX1R are weather-sealed.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Sony RX100||102 mm||58 mm||36 mm||240 g||330||n||Jun 2012||649||ebay.com|

 |3.||Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529||ebay.com|